USS Sterlet: Construction and commissioning

+Service history

-Following fitting-out and shakedown training, Sterlet departed Key West, Florida, on 1 May to join the Pacific Fleet.
-The submarine reached Pearl Harbor on 13 June, and she immediately plunged into another round of training exercises to prepare for her first war patrol.
+Following fitting-out and shakedown training, Sterlet departed Key West, Florida, on 1 May 1944 to join the United States Pacific Fleet.
+The submarine reached Pearl Harbor on 13 June 1944, and she immediately plunged into another round of training exercises to prepare for her first war patrol.

 First war patrol

 On 4 July 1944, she put to sea to prey on Japanese shipping.
 The patrol lasted 53 days; and Sterlet spent 34 of them in her assigned patrol area, the Bonin Islands.
 On 8 August 1944, she torpedoed and sank the minesweeper Tama Maru No. 6.
 By the time she put into Midway Island for refit on 26 August, the submarine was a battle-proven veteran, claiming to have sunk four enemy ships.
 She even brought in a prisoner — a survivor from a Japanese convoy destroyed by American aircraft carrier planes three weeks earlier.

 Second war patrol

 The submarine remained at Midway for just over three weeks; then headed for its patrol area in the Nansei Shoto on 18 September.
 After sinking a small Japanese fishing boat on 9 October, Sterlet rescued six downed airmen off Okinawa.
 On 18 October, she made an unsuccessful attempt to close and attack one of six destroyers escorting three cruisers.
 Two days later, she fired a spread of three torpedoes at a Japanese cargo ship, but all three missed.
-She made a third fruitless approach on 25 October and unleashed four torpedoes on small convoy.
+She made a third fruitless approach on 25 October, firing four torpedoes on small convoy.
 Results: four misses.

 Not to be denied, Sterlet made another approach on the convoy.
 This time, four of the six torpedoes she launched scored.
-Three hit a large gasoline tanker, and the fourth plowed into a freighter.
+Three hit a large gasoline tanker, and the fourth impacted a freighter.
 The tanker, Jinei Maru, is known definitely to have gone down.
 Sterlet spent the remainder of the day evading the attacks of the escorts.
 That night, she allowed a hospital ship to pass unmolested.
 She attacked a small freighter with four torpedoes on 29 October, but had to surface and sink it with her deck gun.
 On 31 October, she made a night surface attack on a tanker previously damaged by Trigger (SS-237) and apparently sank it with a spread of six torpedoes.
 Sterlet then joined Trigger in escorting the damaged Salmon (SS-182) into Saipan.

 From there, Sterlet put to sea on 10 November with six other submarines in a coordinated attack group.
 On the night of 15 November, she, Trigger, and Silversides (SS-236) engaged in a gun duel with an enemy sub chaser.
 Sterlet completely depleted her supply of five-inch (127 mm) shells in the battle and was forced to sink the enemy craft with torpedoes early the following morning.
 On 30 November, the submarine returned to the Submarine Base at Pearl Harbor.